Aruba: Caquetío chiefdom

 The area over which the legendary cacique Manaure exercised his authority was the coastal region of the current state Falcón-Zulia at Venezuela, including the Paraguaná Peninsula, as well as Aruba, Curaçao and Bonaire.
 The Caquetío people had a highly developed process of state formation.
 They had a chiefdom, which in human evolution is often a precursor to a kingdom, where central leaders—paramount chiefs—controlled multiple subordinate political-administrative units.
-The emphasis was more on the political and religious alliances between indigenous communities than on the military control or subjugate vast territories.
+Caquetío society was based on political and religious alliances among adjacent communities, rather than military control or the subjugation of neighbouring groups.

 At the head of the Caquetío chiefdom was a spiritual leader called diao who had both secular and religious authority in modern terms.
-He was endowed with powers that could influence nature: a shaman.
+He was considered to be endowed with shamanic powers that could influence nature.
 The diao position was hereditary.
 By being allowed to marry multiple wives, the diao was able to establish and maintain political alliances with other groups, tribes, or villages.
 The chiefdom was centralised in its design, but not based on authoritarian or violence-based subjugation.
 The Spanish conquistadors interrupted this process of expansion at the time of the European contact (AD 1499–1535).